MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/host-firewall-reporting.md

 ### Drill into advanced hunting (preview refresh)

+> [!NOTE]
+> This feature requires Defender for Endpoint Plan 2.

 Firewall reports support drilling from the card directly into **Advanced Hunting** by clicking the **Open Advanced hunting** button.
-The query will be pre-populated.
+The query is prepopulated.

 :::image type="content" source="media/firewall-reporting-advanced-hunting.png" alt-text="The Open Advanced hunting button" lightbox="media/firewall-reporting-advanced-hunting.png":::